-1. Motion (Application) Filing of request for diversion 2.
-Exhibit A (See below for details on contents of report) QMHE report (Confidential per California Rules of Court [CRC], rule 2.550).
-3. Exhibit B Release of information.
-4. Exhibit C Curriculum Vitae of QMHE.
-5. Exhibit D Police reports.
-QMHE Report (Exhibit A): Report should contain the following information Summary of Facts: A very short summary of the charges and facts of each case for which MHD is sought; do not simply cut and paste the police report.
-DSM V Diagnosis: The mental disorder at issue, including diagnostic and treatment history of said disorder.
-If defendant suffers from multiple or co-occurring disorders, they shall be specified in the application.
-Nexus between DSM V MHDO A description of the nexus between defendant's mental and committing Offense disorder(s) and the charged offense(s).
-Treatment is Possible An opinion of a QMHE indicating that defendant's symptoms motivating the criminal behavior would respond to mental health treatment.
-Consent to Diversion: A statement that defendant consents to diversion and waives the right to a speedy trial.

-Agreement to comply v with Treatment

-A statement that defendant agrees to comply with treatment as a condition of diversion.
+- 1. A very short summary of the charges and facts of each case for which MHD is sought; do not simply cut and paste the police report. - 2.
+The mental disorder at issue, including diagnostic and treatment history of said disorder.
+If defendant suffers from multiple or co-occurring disorders, they shall be specified in the application. - 3.
+A description of the nexus between defendant's mental disorder(s) and the charged offense(s). - 4.
+An opinion of a QMHE indicating that defendant's symptoms motivating the criminal behavior would respond to mental health treatment. - 5.
+A statement that defendant consents to diversion and waives the right to a speedy trial. - 6.
+A statement that defendant agrees to comply with treatment as a condition of diversion. - 7.
+In addition, the application shall contain the following items as exhibits: - a.
+Release of information. - b.
+QMHE report (which is to be attached as Exhibit A and will be confidential per California Rules of Court [CRC], rule 2.550). - c.
+Curriculum Vitae of QMHE. - d.
+Police reports. - 8.
+At least one week prior to the eligibility hearing, defense shall submit a suitability statement.

-Proposed Treatment:

-At least FIVE COURT DAYS prior to the eligibility hearing, defense counsel shall submit a suitability statement.
 If it is anticipated that treatment shall occur through DBH supervision, the statement will indicate whether defendant will be directed to Department of State Hospitals (DSH)-funded treatment, AB 109 Full Service Partnership (FSP) treatment, or other FSP or other treatment.
 If it is anticipated treatment will occur through a private or non-DBH provider, then the suitability statement shall be submitted by that provider.
 The statement will be submitted confidentially pursuant to CRC rule 2.550.

-- a. the anticipated provider (e.g., Turning Point DSH funding, Turning Point FSP, other DBH treatment, private provider); - b. the plan for housing; - c. the medication anticipated to be needed and how it will be provided; - d. any plan for substance abuse disorder treatment; and, - e. that the proposed provider has provisionally agreed to accept defendant and has agreed to provide necessary updates to the court as to defendant's participation for review hearings. - f.
+This statement must address: - a. the anticipated provider (e.g., Turning Point DSH funding, Turning Point FSP, other DBH treatment, private provider); - b. the plan for housing; - c. the medication anticipated to be needed and how it will be provided; - d. any plan for substance abuse disorder treatment; and, - e. that the proposed provider has provisionally agreed to accept defendant and has agreed to provide necessary updates to the court as to defendant's participation for review hearings. - f.
 It is understood that these initial plans may change if there is supplemental information provided; however, the court expects this document to reflect that the attorney and the provider have consulted and that they understand what is being proposed to the court.
-It is also noted that the first review hearing is to address suitability in more detail once the provider has evaluated defendant in more detail. - g.
+It is also noted that the first review hearing is to

+- address suitability in more detail once the provider has evaluated defendant in more detail. - g.
 If a suitability statement as outlined above is not submitted, the application may be denied as insufficient.